-Rudy’s also serves something called the “brown cow taco” which is made from barbecue brisket (or you can substitute pulled pork as in the photo above), chopped tomatoes, shredded cheese and sour cream inside a warm flour tortilla.
+Rudy’s also serves something called the “brown cow taco” which is made from barbecue brisket (or you can substitute pulled pork), chopped tomatoes, shredded cheese and sour cream inside a warm flour tortilla.
 It’s a much larger taco than the other breakfast tacos and can be ordered any time of day.
 The Turkey Joe taco is somewhat similar except that it’s constructed from the smoked turkey and Ranch dressing.
 Both are full-meal-sized and quite good.

 The menu includes several sides: potato salad, green bean salad, coleslaw, corn-on-the-cob, green chili stew, pinto beans, cream corn, new potatoes and a jumbo smoked potato (nearly the size of a football).
 The buttery boiled potatoes are a popular favorite which many guests seem to love.
 The cream corn, which is also quite good, uses large niblet corn and a sweet, creamy, buttery sauce.